 At the conclusion of the investigation, the Investigative Team will prepare a draft factual investigative report, including assessments of credibility, a recommended finding as to responsibility, and recommended sanctions, if appropriate.
-In making the responsibility determination, the Investigative Team will use a "preponderance of the evidence" standard.
-In other words, to find a faculty member responsible for violating the Sexual Violence Policy, the Investigative Team must be convinced that it is more likely than not that a violation of the Sexual Violence Policy has occurred.
+In making the responsibility determination, the Investigative Team must be convinced that there is substantial evidence that a violation of the Sexual Misconduct Policy has occurred.

-1. Opportunity for Review and Comment
+(a) Opportunity for Review and Comment

 The draft investigative report will be provided to both the complainant and respondent for their prompt review and comment, under strict instructions that the draft report is confidential, and not to be shared with anyone other than their families and advisors, who must be members of the University community and/or outside counsel, as described above.
-Sharing of the report by either party, their families, advisors or outside counsel with any additional persons will be strictly prohibited.
-The complainant and respondent will also be provided the opportunity to review the underlying evidence and witness statements with their advisors, but they will not be provided, or permitted to make, copies.
+Sharing of the draft report by either party, their families, advisors or outside counsel with any additional persons will be strictly prohibited.
+The complainant and respondent will also be provided the opportunity to review the underlying evidence and witness statements with their advisors, but they will not be provided with nor permitted to make copies.